harshshah2599/BiteBuddy/README.md

-## BiteBuddy: Make informed dining choices with AI (Meal Recommendation App)
+## BiteBuddy: Make informed dining choices with AI

 **Tired of menu anxiety?** BiteBuddy uses crowdsourced data from multiple sources including Google reviews to **Recommend** the best dishes at any restaurant.